THE TWO PATHWAYS TO TEACHING BEGINNERS

 on how to get the ball successfully to a target

-Later, as the players gain control and confidence in keeping the ball under control, they are allowed to hit with more power.
+Later, as the players gain control and confidence in keeping the ball under control, they can hit with more power.
 The player will automatically increase the depth of their back-swing to create more energy for the ball.
 Because of the increased velocity of their racquet speed, their follow-through also increases proportionately to their back-swing.

 These two different philosophies are at the core of teaching tennis.